 Participants explore issues from both personal and professional perspectives.
 The course includes opportunities for reflection, experiential activities and small group discussions.

 Continuing Professional Development credits pending approval by the College of Family Physicians of Canada and the BC Chapter for Fall 2018 course.

 Location: Coast Victoria Hotel & Marina, 146 Kingston Street, Victoria, BC

 Victoria Hospice negotiates a special nightly rate for accommodation.
-To make your reservation, please call the hotel directly at 250-360-1211 or 1-866-716-6199 and mention that you are attending the Victoria Hospice program.
+To make your reservation, please call the hotel directly at 250-360-1211 or 1-866-716-6199 and mention that you are attending the Psychosocial Course.